Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Further Analysis

 \subsection{A Consumer with Standard Risk-averse Preference}

-This section outlines the corresponding predictions for a scenario where the consumer is risk-averse, that is, when she is maximizing a strictly concave function of material payoffs.
-These predictions contrast with the main analysis involving a loss-averse consumer, thereby highlighting the differences between risk aversion and loss aversion within the context of an advance-purchase game.
+This section presents the observations for a scenario where the consumer is risk-averse, who maximizes a strictly concave function of material payoffs.
+These observations contrast with the main analysis involving a loss-averse consumer, thereby highlighting the differences between standard risk aversion and loss aversion within the context of an advance-purchase game.

-\begin{proposition} If the consumer is risk-averse, the following statements hold: \begin{itemize} \item[(i)] The consumer's cutoff advance price is strictly less than $\mathbb{E}[\omega]$.
+\begin{proposition} If the consumer is risk-averse, the following holds: \begin{itemize} \item[(i)] The consumer's cutoff advance price is strictly less than $\mathbb{E}[\omega]$.